vadrak/ArenaLive/lib/README.md

 In the actual release build, this directory contains all libraries that ArenaLive depends on.

 ## List of Libraries
-These are the libraries which ArenaLive depends on.
 ```
 DeliCrowdControl          Stores crowd control information per unit.